isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/faq.md

 ![Alt text for image on Isomer site](/images/EES_participation.jpeg)

-***Update: Application for the EES and its complementary programmes has closed.
+***Application for the EES and its complementary programmes has closed.
 However, you can get your [1-For-1 SWITCH Pass ](https://events.hubilo.com/switchsg/register)by 30 September to access the EES and all of SWITCH’s year-long webinars through 2022.***

 **5. What is the current cost to participate in the EES and SWITCH 2021 as a student?**